 How Do I Get Started?

 - Parents and students should evaluate and research the student’s education and career goals.
-The website Florida Shines (http://floridashines.org) is an excellent educational planning website.
+The Florida Shines website is an excellent educational planning resource.

 - Browse through the current CFK Catalog to identify the degree programs and courses that interest the student, then: